zzzeyez/xanthia/README.md

 ```

 ## Optional Features
 Images can be displayed with the `notify-send` -i flag.
-This requires the installation of `imagemagick`:
+By default this will only work with PNG images.
+You can install `imagemagick` to use all other file types.
 ```
 brew install imagemagick
 ```

 If `pecan` is installed, then `xanthia` will pull it's style from `pecan`'s `style.css` file.

-## Notes

-`notify-send` uses a "Ü" character and this causes issues on some computers.
-If `notify-send` does not restart `Übersicht` then try uncommenting line #26, and commenting line #27 on `notify-send`